wp-plugins/featured-image-admin-thumb-fiat/README.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= You don't see the thumb column and the thumbnails in that column =

 After checking that the plugin is enabled, be sure to click Screen Options if you don't immediately see the column and ensure "Thumb" has a checkmark next to it